pipefunc/pipefunc/docs/source/concepts/error-handling.md

 - `error_handling="raise"` (default): stop on the first failure and raise the underlying exception.
-- `error_handling="continue"`: convert failures into
-  {class}`~pipefunc.ErrorSnapshot` objects so the run can continue and downstream tasks can inspect the failure.
+- `error_handling="continue"`: convert failures raised inside user-defined {class}`~pipefunc.PipeFunc` callables into {class}`~pipefunc.ErrorSnapshot` objects so the run can continue and downstream tasks can inspect the failure.
+Infrastructure issues (e.g. pickling the return value, shape validation, storage I/O) still abort the run regardless of the setting.

 The sections below show how to inspect snapshots, how propagation works, and why the behaviour is consistent across synchronous, parallel, and async runs.